Hiram Bithorn Stadium: History

+The Hiram Bithorn Stadium was opened on October 24, 1962 in San Juan, Puerto Rico.
+It was built in the Hato Rey barrio under the mayoral administration of Felisa Rincón de Gautier as a replacement for the Estadio Sixto Escobar in the nearby San Juan Islet, which had served the area since 1932.

 The first outdoor National Basketball Association game was played between the Phoenix Suns and the Milwaukee Bucks on September 24, 1972, during that year's preseason.
 The Suns defeated the Bucks, 116–103.

-In the mid-1990s Hiram Bithorn Stadium was planned to be the home of the yet-to-be-named Puerto Rico team, a charter franchise of the United League (UL) which was a planned third league of Major League Baseball (MLB).
+In the mid-1990s, Hiram Bithorn Stadium was planned to be the home of the yet-to-be-named Puerto Rico team, a charter franchise of the United League (UL) which was a planned third league of Major League Baseball (MLB).

 The stadium hosted Major League Baseball's Opening Day Game on April 1, 2001, in which the Toronto Blue Jays defeated the Texas Rangers, 8–1.
 However, 4,000 fans who purchased tickets to the game were denied entry when the police determined the safe capacity of the park had been vastly exceeded.

 It was the object of a major overhaul under the mayoral administration of Jorge Santini, before becoming the part-time home of the Montreal Expos of the National League in 2003 and 2004 before their move to Washington, D.C. as the Washington Nationals.
 The Expos played 20 "home" games across the two seasons as a result of poor attendance at their home Olympic Stadium in Montreal.
 Before Major League Baseball's announcement of the Montreal Expos' move to Washington, Puerto Rico and San Juan made an effort to lure the Expos franchise to the island territory permanently.